ashwini-0606/jrdeepcode/README.md

-# jrdeepcode
+# Jr. DEEP Code
-Here, you will find the code for Jr. DEEP Coding/Human Computer Activities.
-This code has been written by Ashwini, 2025.
+Hi, welcome to the Human Computer. :)